codegamc/uControllerLab1/README.md

 	Several Resistors: 1k, 10k

 ### First Component
 The first lab component is learning to make an LED blink with the arduino.
 To do this, we use the digital I/O of the arduino to set pin 13 high.
 To accomplish this, we use the method `digitalWrite(PIN, STATE)`.
-This method can set the seceted PIN to be either high (__5v__), or low (__GND__).
+This method can set the selected PIN to be either high (__5v__), or low (__GND__).
 Through

 	digitalWrite(13, HIGH)
 we can set pin 13 high, which is 5v on standard arduinos (some arduino variants operate at 3.3 V but we won't be using those for these labs).